empath1928/ImPact/README.md

 #ImPact
 ImPact is the upgraded version of pervious website cloning tool Site-Map by @Anil Shrestha.
 This tool is made to represemt the risk of having low end server.
-It simply shutfown's the real server by performing DOS Attack and hosts a clone of it.
+It simply shutdown's the real server by performing DOS Attack and deploys a clone of it.

 This tool is only made for educational andfor awareness purpose, If you performed Malicious activity or attack using it, I won'tbe responsible for that.